MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR56edfa33b27e3cf-Special-Rules-Determining-Capital-Gains-Losses/section-1.1275-1.md

 (g) *Debt instruments issued by a natural person.* If an entity is a primary obligor under a debt instrument, the debt instrument is considered to be issued by the entity and not by a natural person even if a natural person is a co-maker and is jointly liable for the debt instrument's repayment.
 A debt instrument issued by a partnership is considered to be issued by the partnership as an entity even if the partnership is composed entirely of natural persons.

-(h) *Publicly offered debt instrument.* A debt instrument is publicly offered if it is part of an issue of debt instruments the initial offering of which -
+(h) *Publicly offered debt instrument.* A debt instrument is publicly offered if it is part of an issue of debt instruments the initial offering of which—

 (1) Is registered with the Securities and Exchange Commission; or

 (2) Would be required to be registered under the Securities Act of 1933 (15 U.S.C.
-77a *et seq.*) but for an exemption from registration -
+77a *et seq.*) but for an exemption from registration—

 (i) Under section 3 of the Securities Act of 1933 (relating to exempted securities);